seanhess/seanhess.github.com/_posts/2015-08-05-practical-haskell-editors.md

 The hdevtools homepage has a list of [available editor plugins](https://github.com/schell/hdevtools#text-editor-integration), including Vim, Emacs, and Atom.
 Follow the instructions to get set up!

 You should be able to get errors highlighting on save, and see what the type is for different parts of code.
-Here's what it looks like in my editor:
+Here's what it looks like in my editor as I edit code and hit save.

 <img src="http://i.imgur.com/iKpRqPS.gif"/>